 The reason behind this might be getting rid of the broken, rusty, or old anchors.

-However, before going into the whole process of replacing pool ladder anchors, you might want to consider checking other reasons for the trouble.
-Like, for example, whether the rail is bent/ out of shape, etc. Doing this will save you the entire hassle of going through anchor replacement since that is a pretty tedious job.
+However, before replacing pool ladder anchors, you might want to ensure whether the rail is bent/ out of shape, etc. Doing this will save you the hassle of going through anchor replacement since that is a tedious job.

-The first requirement is to get your equipment ready and make sure you have all the supplies for the replacement.
+Before getting into the process, the first requirement is to get your equipment ready and ensure you have all the supplies for the replacement.

 - Get a circular wire brush and a drill.

-- The extension can turn out to be frustrating as the wire wheel would repeatedly fall out and into the hole.
-To avoid that, you can think about gluing or even weld the two together.
+- The extension can be frustrating as the wire wheel would repeatedly fall out and into the hole.
+You can think about gluing or even welding the two together to avoid that.

-- If the replacing anchor is aluminum, then the corrosion will continue to occur.
-Since aluminum is a comparatively nobler metal, it will rust to protect the steel, which is a less noble metal.
+- If the replacing anchor is aluminum, then corrosion will continue to occur.
+Since aluminum is a comparatively nobler metal, it will rust to protect the steel, a less noble metal.